Sinf0r0s0/pmkid-auto/README.md

-# pmkidauto
+# pmkid-auto

-Python script to automate capture of PMKID hashes, based on wpa_supplicant
+Python script to automate capture of PMKID hashes, based on wpa_supplicant program.

 This attack was discovered by the creator of Hashcat @jsteube, described here: https://hashcat.net/forum/thread-7717.html

-This script uses the debug mode wpa_suplicant to retrieve pmkid from each parsed AP, and simultaneously uses an internal (very slow) cracker to retrieve the PSK password.
+This script uses the debug mode from wpa_suplicant to retrieve pmkid from each parsed AP, and simultaneously uses an internal (very slow) cracker to retrieve the PSK password.

 The program creates 3 files: